 Any costs associated with student injury rest with parents/carers unless the Department is liable in negligence (liability is not automatic).

-Unless otherwise indicated, Example School and the Department do not provide student accident or ambulance cover.
+Unless otherwise indicated, Hazelwood North Primary School and the Department do not provide student accident or ambulance cover.
 Parents/carers may wish to obtain student accident insurance cover and/or ambulance cover, depending on their health insurance arrangements and any other personal considerations.
-[NOTE: Schools may wish to consider obtaining travel insurance for excursions that they consider involve a greater than normal risk, for example interstate or overseas trips.
-Information about travel insurance is available here.]

 Further information and resources